-Variants refer to groups of the same product or material, categorized by specific attributes.
+Variants are groups of the same product or material, categorized by specific attributes.
 Attributes can include parameters like color, size, and type.

 Variants are managed on the product or material card.
-A product or material can have either a single or multiple variants.
-If you have enabled multiple variants, you can define Variant Codes, Reorder Points and Sales or Purchase Prices for each variant.
+A product or material can have a single or multiple variants.
+If you enabled multiple variants, you can define Variant codes, Reorder points, and Sales or Purchase prices for each variant.

-Example: You might manufacture a certain wooden table.
+Example: You want to manufacture a particular wooden table.
 If you manufacture this wooden table in different sizes and colors, those are variants for this wooden table.
 Variants might include "Wooden Table Black Large", "Wooden Table Black Small", "Wooden Table White Small", and so on.

 Why use variants?